-Background: The conversion from transmissible to non-communicable diseases has taken place for numerous years in all states of the biosphere, including emerging republics.
-Ischemic heart disease and diabetes mellitus complications belong to the diseases of the second most important group.
-In current ages, there has been a renewed debate about the importance of weight gain and obesity as risk factors for both diseases.

-The Aim of the Study: is to govern the association amid the body mass index and the occurrence of ischemic heart disease in patients with type 2 diabetes.
+Background: The conversion from transmissible to non-communicable diseases has occurred for numerous years in all states of the biosphere, including emerging republics.
+Ischemic heart disease and diabetes mellitus complications belong to the second-most important group of diseases.
+In the current age, there has been a renewed debate about the importance of weight gain and obesity as risk factors for both diseases.
+The study aims to govern the association between the body mass index and the occurrence of ischemic heart disease in patients with type 2 diabetes.

-Methods: This cross-sectional study was conducted in the medicine department of Jinnah medical college Peshawar for the duration of 06 months from November 2020 to April 2021.
-The study was directed among 300 patients with type II diabetes mellitus.
-Data was collected from medical records and then analyzed using the SPSS with Chi-square method.
+Methods: This cross-sectional study was conducted in the medicine department of LUHS Jamshoro for the duration of six months, from November 2022 to April 2023.
+The study was directed at 300 patients with type II diabetes mellitus.
+Data was collected from medical records and then analyzed using SPSS with the Chi-square method.

-Results: Out of 300 patients with type-II diabetes mellitus, 120 were men and 180 were women.
+Results: Out of 300 patients with type II diabetes mellitus, 120 were men and 180 were women.
 According to the findings of the present study, among patients with type-II diabetes mellitus, 41 (13.7%) had ischemic heart disease, of which 29 were female and 12 were male.
-The ischemic heart disease prevalence in youth is in 11(26.8%) middle-aged and elderly is 53.7% (22 out of 41 patients) and 19.4% (8 cases out of 41 patients) respectively.
+The ischemic heart disease prevalence in youth is in 11 (26.8%), middle-aged and elderly 53.7% (22 out of 41 patients) and 19.4% (8 cases out of 41 patients), respectively.